Patient & Family Support Team

-Our psychological support service provides psychological assessment and treatment for adults over the age of 18 who are living with an advanced serious illness or life-limiting illness and their closest family or friends.
+Our psychological support service provides psychological assessment and treatment for adults over the age of 18 who are living with an advanced serious illness or other life-limiting illness and their closest family or friends.

 Their support to patients and families being cared for on our Inpatient Unit or through our Community Team may include discharge planning, benefit advice, advice on financial and housing support, as well as emotional support at times of stress and change.

 Spirituality can be seen to be the heart of who we are; whilst some people put this into a religious framework, for many others it is less defined, although no less important.
 Our chaplain and a team of volunteers are available to all patients, their relatives and loved ones – whether they are of faith or not – to help explore the ‘difficult questions’.
 We will listen and help where we can.

 There is a Chaplain on-call 24/7 for inpatients, and they and their visitors can also access our Sanctuary – a peaceful space at the Hospice for those with different faiths or no faith.
 We will also facilitate acts of worship or rites as required.
 If appropriate to your care and situation, we can encourage people from your own faith group to visit, enabling you to still feel part of your community if this is something that is important to you.

 Although the team has been based primarily at the Hospice, we can visit Arthur Rank Hospice patients in the community; something which is still possible during lock-down if required and if protocols allow.